octallium/website/docs/about/sponsorship.md

 4. **Full** size logo with custom link on 30 selected articles.

-We place your logo in **full** size and color with custom link on our landing page, contributors, contact, about page, plus we put your **full** size color logo and one custom article link in our weekly newsletter.
-Or, we can put promo code or one product display in our weekly newsletter.

-We can also distribute any custom merchandise or branded products to our subscribers or contributors.
-Finally, we can place your **full** size logo with custom link on 30 selected articles.

 ### Gold - $22,500

 1. **Medium** size color logo in landing, contributors, contact and about page.